jronallo/iiif-workshop/workshop/presentation/sequence.md

 ## JSON Lists

-Some properties in IIIF can be lists.
+So far all of our values have been strings.
+The value of some properties in IIIF can be a list.
 The way to represent these lists in JSON is with square brackets "[]" for an array.
 The list values are then placed within the square brackets.
 So these would be valid lists in JSON:

 ```json
 [1, 2, 3]